RolnickLab/constrained-downscaling/README.md

 For other setups:
---model can be either cnn, gan, convgru, flowconvgru (last two require different data sets) --constraints can be none, softmax, gh, mult, add, soft other arguents are --epochs, --lr (learning rate), --number_residual_blocks, --weight_decay
+--model can be either cnn, gan, convgru, flowconvgru (last two require different data sets) --constraints can be none, softmax, scadd, mult, add, soft other arguents are --epochs, --lr (learning rate), --number_residual_blocks, --weight_decay

 ## Run inference